-The purpose of the Dordt College mathematics program is to promote human flourishing through the study of mathematics, cultivating student learning through active engagement, creative problem solving, and meaningful application.
+The purpose of the Dordt University mathematics program is to promote human flourishing through the study of mathematics, cultivating student learning through active engagement, creative problem solving, and meaningful application.

 - We cultivate a friendly, welcoming community of students and faculty.

 - We invite students to pursue with us a deep understanding of mathematics as a part of God’s creation.

 - We foster engaging classroom environments where students actively learn.

 - We provide hands-on experiences where students partner with faculty in research and teaching equipping them for life after Dordt.

 A graduate of the Dordt University mathematics program is: